IkeLewis/izzy/README.md

 ====

 Izzy is a project that may enable more efficient use of a traditional keyboard.
-It could be used in call centers, development environment, etc.  The project grew out of my own frustration (in 2016, I believe) with entering Emacs commands which tend to use many control and alt (or meta) key sequences.
+It could be used in call centers, development environments, etc.  The project grew out of my own frustration with entering Emacs commands which tend to use many control and alt (or meta) key sequences.

 Licensing
 ---------